Intricarved stone artist Cal the Stoner sculpts full time from his open-air sculpture studio in the opal mining town of Andamooka, South Australia.

 The Andamooka opal field is one of the oldest opals fields in Australia.
 Discovered in the 1930’s.
 It contains a significant variation of host rock producing numerous opal variations.
 Observing the aptly named rainbow matrix opal.
 Movement of your gaze or changes in light can ignite a display of vivid flashing colour.
 The rainbow seemingly plays across the stone.
 A spectrum of light energy.

-Opal mined from the Andamooka opal fields dates to the cretaceous period, when the dessert was an inland sea.
+Opal mined from the Andamooka opal fields dates to the cretaceous period, when the desert was an inland sea.
 Andamooka derives from the Indigenous name meaning ‘large waterhole.’
-When the great ancestor rainbow serpent came down to earth, the stones and pebbles turned to opals wherever it’s belly lay.
+When the great ancestor rainbow serpent came down to earth, the stones and pebbles turned to opals wherever its belly lay.

 Tour the Andamooka opal fields by day or under the desert skies with the crew: Leila, Conan and Dave the Mad Scientist from The Andamooka Observatory.